xperseguers/digital-green-certificate/README.md

 $humanReadableData = $decoder->prettify($data);
 ```

+## Types of Certificates

+Following types of certificates are supported:

+- Vaccination certificate
+- Test certificate
+- Recovery certificate

 ## Disclaimer

 - There is currently NO CHECK of the digital signature (it is not clear at the moment whether